thegreatsunra/resin-docker-azure-iot-hub-demo/README.md

-# azure-iot-hub-demo
+# resin-docker-azure-iot-hub-demo

-> Microsoft Azure IoT Hub demo
+> Microsoft Azure IoT Hub demo from a resin.io Docker container

-This demo is entirely based on [this tutorial](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted)
+This demo is based on [this tutorial](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted)

 ## Prerequisites